asrithaMulugoju/Major_Project/README.md

 ▸This study provides valuable insights into the application of hybrid topic models and multi-viewpoint similarity metrics, enhancing the compression and analysis of discussions related to children with special needs in social media, particularly on Twitter.

-▸The main motto of this project is to visually represent the issues of children needs.
+▸The main motto of this project is to visually represent the issues of children with special needs.